anaypant/anaypant.github.io/index.md

 * [Click here for my Pycon submissions](../pycon-submissions)

 ## Outreach & Teaching
 I started as a teaching assistant to my Mom in 7th grade (2018).
 My mother is a mentor and advisor to High School kids in Fremont as part of non-profit, https://www.fremontstem.org/ and founder of volunteer organisation [Pykids](https://pykids.readthedocs.io/en/latest/).
 She leads summer workshops to introduce children to technology and maker projects.
-Since 2017 , she is with PyCon and is current Chair for Education Summit - a forum for enabling CS teachers and educators in schools nationwide.

 I took my cue from her and have participated as a Teaching Assistant in fremontstem and pykids since 6th grade.
 I have helped students with setting up their computers with Python and then assisting them during the class.
 Our classes were covered in the [Connected Science article in 2018](https://drive.google.com/file/d/1hqsp7_tP5brLlI3O-73acZslQwRWogNy/view?usp=sharing)